TARUN2K3/NetflixWebpageClone/README.md

 ## Contributing
 If you'd like to contribute to this project, please follow these steps:
-1.Fork the repository.
+- Fork the repository.
-2.Create a new branch for your feature or bug fix.
+- Create a new branch for your feature or bug fix.
-3.Make your changes and commit them.
+- Make your changes and commit them.
-4.Push to your fork and submit a pull request.
+- Push to your fork and submit a pull request.

 1. Clone this repository: